Skip to main content

 Resources generally come in two major categories: renewable and nonrenewable.
 Renewable resources can be reused over and over or their availability replicated over a short human life span; nonrenewable resources cannot.

-Renewable resources are items that are present in our environment which can be exploited and replenished.
-Some of the more common energy sources in this category are linked with green energy resources because they are associated with environmental impacts that are relatively small or easily remediated.
-For example, solar energy is the energy that comes from fusion within the Sun, which radiates electromagnetic energy.
+Renewable resources are materials present in our environment that can be exploited and replenished.
+Some common renewable energy sources are linked with green energy sources because they are associated with relatively small or easily remediated environmental impact.
+For example, solar energy comes from fusion within the Sun, which radiates electromagnetic energy.
 This energy reaches the Earth constantly and consistently and should continue to do so for about 5 billion more years [5].
-Wind energy, also related to solar energy, is maybe the oldest form of renewable energy, used in sailing ships and windmills.
+Wind energy, also related to solar energy, is maybe the oldest form of renewable energy, and is used to sail ships and power windmills.
 Both solar and wind-generated energy are variable on the Earth’s surface.
-These limitations may be offset through the use of energy storing devices such as batteries or electricity exchanges between producing sites.
-The heat of the Earth, known as geothermal energy, can be viable anywhere if drilling goes deep enough.
-In practice, it is more useful where heat flow is great, such as volcanic zones or regions with thinner crust [6].
-Hydroelectric dams provide energy by allowing water to fall through the dam under gravity, activating turbines that produce energy.
-Ocean tides can also be a reliable source of energy.
-All of these types of renewable resources can provide the energy that powers society.
+These limitations are offset because we can use energy-storing devices, such as batteries or electricity exchanges between producing sites.
+The Earth's heat, known as geothermal energy, can be viable anywhere that geologists drill deeply enough.
+In practice, geothermal energy is more useful where heat flow is great, such as volcanic zones or regions with a thinner crust [6].
+Hydroelectric dams provide energy by allowing water to fall through the dam under gravity, which activates turbines that produce energy.
+Ocean tides (tidal energy) can also be a reliable energy source.
+All of these renewable resources provide energy that powers society.
 Other renewable resources are plant and animal matter, which are used for food, clothing, and other necessities, but are being researched as possible energy sources.

 Photo large dam across a river, with a bridge for traffic in front of the dam.